Garden waste collection service

 - What happens if my sacks are not collected?

 If your sacks are not collected, please call 01256 844844.

 - I am a returning customer.
 Do I need to pay if I still have my sack?

 Yes, the annual fee covers the cost of 22 fortnightly collections.
-If you are a returning customer and able to reuse your sacks from the previous year, you will still need to pay the annual fee.
+Even if you are able to use last year's sacks, you will still need to pay the annual fee.

-- What can be put in my garden waste sack?
+- What can be put in my garden waste sacks?

-All the following can be put in your sack
+All the following can be put in your sacks

 - Grass cuttings